After graduating first in her class from Georgetown, Brit Marling got her dream job as an investment analyst.

 But the safe path can lure you away from walking your path.

-Close your eyes and picture yourself on your death bed.
-Really picture it.
+You might think you have forever, but you don’t.
+Close your eyes for a moment and picture yourself on your deathbed.
 You’re 30 minutes away from your last breath.

 Answer this question: What do you regret not doing?